 The settlement funds must be used to address the harm caused by the failure to maintain these properties.
 Potential uses of the funds could include, for example, programs to rehabilitate homes in the impacted neighborhoods, create new housing opportunities in those neighborhoods, or other investments to improve those neighborhoods.

-The Fair Housing Center conducted a survey to collect feedback from the Toledo community on how the funds should be used.
-The Fair Housing Center will consider the responses as it plans for potential programs to reinvest in the Toledo neighborhoods that were harmed.
-The survey is now closed.
+The Fair Housing Center is conducting a survey is to collect feedback from the Toledo community on how the funds should be used.
+The Fair Housing Center will consider your responses, as it plans for potential programs to reinvest in the Toledo neighborhoods that were harmed.